+- a.
+Medical exemption

 - b.
-Extenuating circumstances
+Extenuating Circumstances

 - c.
 Licensed Registered Nurse

 - d.
 Students who have served in the Armed Forces of the United States (DD 214)

-PLAN B -- OCCUPATIONAL/ VOCATIONAL PLAN Graduation Requirements
+PLAN B -- OCCUPATIONAL/ VOCATIONAL PLAN GRADUATION REQUIREMENTS

 Graduation "Plan B" has been designed for students who plan an occupational or vocational Associate degree.
 Some courses may or may not transfer to the University of California or the California State University system.
 Verify the course description area of this catalog for transferability of courses found in these sections.